Henry Estate Winery was awarded the Governor's Tourism Award. What an honor.

 In recognition of your spirit, determination, and sweat equity, which created one of Oregon's finest tasting destination drivers.

-The quality, diversity,and elegance of Oregon wine is matched only by the intimacy and richness of the experience you provide our visitors everyday.
+The quality, diversity,and elegance of Oregon wine is matched only by

 Oregon Governor's Conference On Tourism